-Second, we pre-selected risk factors based on theory and our current understanding of change during a parenting intervention, and how this relates to the risk factors involved in the maintenance of DB.
-This is important to enhance our understanding of why some families benefit more or less.
-However, many more risk factors for DB have been identified and may be important factors in the effectiveness of our intervention strategies, albeit it is not possible to include all of these in any one study.
-Children with DB are very heterogenous and there may be subpopulations that need a more personalized approach.
-Future research could explore profiles based on children's behavioral symptoms, such as callous unemotional traits (Perlstein et al., 2023), irritability (Bolhuis et al., 2017), pro-active aggression or anxiety (Rosa-Justicia et al., 2022).
+Note.
+Values in asterisk indicate significant difference between profiles.
+T = time; CI = confidence interval; SE = standard error; IY = Incredible Years. ^a Effect of condition on child behavior at T2. ^b Effect of condition on clinically significant change in Profile 1: $\beta = -2.66$ (95% CI [-.376, -.157]), SE = .056, p < .001; in Profile 2: $\beta = -.158$ (95% CI [-.284, -.032]), SE = .064, p = .014.
+DB have been identified and may be important factors in the effectiveness of our intervention strategies, albeit it is not possible to include all of these in any one study.
+Children with DB are very heterogeneous and there may be subpopulations that need a more personalized approach.
+Future research could explore profiles based on children's behavioral symptoms, such as callous unemotional traits (Perlstein et al., 2023), irritability (Bolhuis et al., 2017), pro-active aggression, or anxiety (Rosa-Justicia et al., 2022).
 In general, there is a need for more (rigorous) research on such personalized procedures and adapted or personalized interventions for children with DB (review by Lane et al., 2023).

 Third, the use of pooled individual participant data from multiple studies resulted in a larger and more diverse sample than is available in single studies and increased power to assess family risk profiles as a moderator of intervention effectiveness.
 Our studies illustrate the possibilities of international collaboration in (re)using existing data.
-Including families from different countries may have both advantages (e.g., diverse sample) and disadvantages (e.g., different norms for behaviors, see Weeland et al., 2018).
+Including families from different countries may have both advantages (e.g., diverse sample) and disadvantages (e.g., different norms for behaviors; see Weeland et al., 2018).
 The use of existing data also comes with limitations.
 Specifically, integration of data across studies can be challenging.
 In our study, different instruments were used across studies to assess the same construct.
 We opted for a logical approach to data harmonization.
-We harmonized scales from different instruments based on the clinical conceptualizations of the problems/disorders they assess, and for which reliability and validity has been studied.
+We harmonized scales from different instruments based on the clinical conceptualizations of the problems/disorders they assess and for which reliability and validity have been studied.
 For each individual participant, across all original studies, the harmonized score reflects how that individual participant deviates from the norm on that specific scale.
 We feel this approach strengthens the clinical relevance of our approach and of the study results.
-It enables to assess the theoretical and clinical relevance of the found profiles and enables translation to clinical practice.
+It enables the assessment of the theoretical and clinical relevance of the found profiles and enables translation to clinical practice.
 For example, because we can identify families that may fall within a certain profile in future practice, and this may help us personalize our prevention and intervention strategies.
-However, this approach also has important limitations since it assumes the selected scales and items within the scales measure a construct equivalently across the studies.
+However, this approach also has important limitations since it assumes the selected scales and items within the scales measure a construct equivalently across studies.
 This may not always be the case.
-Similarly named scales do not necessarily measure the same construct (i.e., the jingle fallacy, Weidman et al., 2017).
-Moreover, even identical items may function differently across studies, due to -for example- regional or cultural differences in interpretation or placement of the items within study-specific test batteries (Holland & Dorans, 2006; Bauer & Hussong, 2019).
-Findings on measurement invariance for often used instruments such as the SDQ, CBCL, or BDI, are mixed (Foley et al., 2023; Neuvo et al., 2009; Stevanovic et al., 2017).
+Similarly named scales do not necessarily measure the same construct (i.e., the jingle fallacy; Weidman et al., 2017).
+Moreover, even identical items may function differently across studies due to-for example, regional or cultural differences in interpretation or placement of the items within study-specific test batteries (Bauer & Hussong, 2009; Holland & Dorans, 2006).
+Findings on measurement invariance for often used instruments such as the SDQ, CBCL, or BDI are mixed (Foley et al., 2023; Nuevo et al., 2009; Stevanovic et al., 2017).
 There is a strong need for more cross-country measurement invariance studies (Stevanovic et al., 2017).